schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-10-19-ExecutiveSupervision.md

 * You learn to react more appropriately and resource-efficiently in difficult professional situations.
 * You strengthen your ability to deal with conflict and negotiate.
 * Supervision also provides emotional and stress relief.
+* supervision trains your skills for self-reflection and self-responsibility.
+It aims to make you independent of the supervision coach.

 <br>
 ## Possible areas of focus: